Lolita05/lolita05.github.io/content/project/hiv/index.md

 date: 2020-06-15
 external_link: https://github.com/Lolita05/hiv_project
 tags:
-  - scRNA-seq
+  - RNA-seq
-  - COPD
+  - proteome
   - Machine Learning
 ---

-HIV evolution.
+The goal of this project is to characterize HIV mutation patterns as a mechanism to enhance similarity to host proteins and evade immune recognition.

 <!--more-->